HUMANOID robotic ARM using pic microcontroller

-The purpose of the HUMANOID robotic ARM project is to implement the position control and vision control on the robotic arm.
-The proficiency and precision of the robots in each field of work e.g. VLSI chip design and fabrication in the industry, working at high temperature in modern steel industries doing a hectic job all the time is well known.
+The HUMANOID robotic ARM project aims to implement position control and vision control on the robotic arm.
+Industry recognizes the proficiency and precision of robots in various fields of work, such as VLSI chip design and fabrication, and handling high temperatures in modern steel industries.
+These robots constantly perform demanding tasks with accuracy and efficiency.

-The “Vision Control” is implemented using the webcam as an image capturing device and the software “Matlab(acting as the brain of the project) “to apply image processing algorithms to calculate the coordinates of the obstacle.
-After the image is captured, gray scaled and threshold, an elliptical grid is applied over the entire image.
-Of all of the intersections in the grid, the algorithm chooses rectangular coordinates of one point most likely to be the center of the obstacle.
-The obstacle is assumed to be dark enough to produce sufficient contrast (as it is placed on white background).you may also like to read followings articles related to humanoid robot:
+The webcam acts as an image capturing device for implementing the “Vision Control” system, and the software “Matlab” serves as the brain of the project to apply image processing algorithms for calculating the coordinates of the obstacle.
+The system captures the image, converts it to grayscale, and applies thresholding.
+Then, it applies an elliptical grid over the entire image.
+Among all the intersections in the grid, the algorithm selects the rectangular coordinates of one point that is most likely to be the center of the obstacle.
+The system assumes that the obstacle has sufficient contrast compared to the white background.
+Additionally, you may find the following articles about the humanoid robot relevant and interesting:

-The “Position Control” or the feedback control is implemented using microcontroller “PIC16F877A” (acting as the heart of the project).It receives the no: of slots for each motor from PC (matlab 7), via serial cable and is responsible of taking the robotic arm (gripper) precisely to the obstacle.
+The feedback control or the “Position Control” is implemented using a microcontroller called “PIC16F877A,” which acts as the heart of the project.
+The microcontroller receives the number of slots for each motor from the PC (Matlab 7) via a serial cable and is responsible for precisely taking the robotic arm (gripper) to the obstacle.

 MOTORS:

-Motors are the main muscles of our humanoid arm using pic microcontroller.
-These motors are being used at locations in the structure where motion is required whether it is rotational or angular.
-Depending upon the locations, the load attached to the motors at these locations and the height from the ground level, motors of various torques, speeds, power and sizes have been chosen for the appropriate function.
+The motors use a pic microcontroller as the main muscles of our humanoid arm.
+We use these motors at locations in the structure where motion is required, whether it is rotational or angular.
+Depending on the locations, the motors of various torques, speeds, power, and sizes have been chosen for the appropriate function, considering the load attached to the motors at these locations and the height from the ground level.

 Although these motors have different properties according to their usage but all are basically Direct Current Motors usually called DC Motors.
 The basic parts included in the construction of any DC Motor which are the same for all DC motors are:

-• Field Magnets: These are used to produce the main magnetic flux in which the current carrying conductor is placed.
+- Field magnets are used to produce the main magnetic flux in which the current carrying conductor is placed.
 These can be either permanent type or produced electrically.

-• Brushes: This is the part which slides over the commutator segments as the rotor rotates.
-These connect the power supply terminals with the armature coil through the commutator.
+- Brushes are the part which slides over the commutator segments as the rotor rotates.
+These brushes connect the power supply terminals with the armature coil through the commutator.
 These brushes are usually made of carbon and are commonly known as carbon brushes.

 The DC motor works on the principal of Faraday’s Law of Electromagnetic Induction , which states as:“Whenever a current carrying conductor is placed in the magnetic field, it experiences a force whose magnitude and direction depends upon the cross product of magnetic field flux vector B and current I in the armature winding.”